-Recreational routes are set out Guiding Principles 4A and Fix E.
+Recreational routes for walking, cycling and horseriding are set out Guiding Principles 3A and Fix E.

 Cambourne to Cambridge High Quality Public Transport route and stops

 The new village will incorporate a corridor for the proposed HQPT Route which will pass through the site, along with the provision of sites for two stops.
 The proposals must: